ArgentCode/DS401COLCalculator/README.md

 # DS401COLCalculator
-A project for the Iowa State University data science capstone course.
+A project for the Iowa State University Data Science capstone course.

-Our objective is to create a dashboard for undergraduate and graduate students to compare the cost in living in schools that they will likely be comparing.
-The motivation behind this project when so many other cost of living calculators exist is that many of the other calculators are primarily based on costs that don't apply to a 18-25 year old student.
-Namely in housing, we use rental data rather than housing data.
+Our objective is to create a dashboard for undergraduate and graduate students to compare the cost in living in various college towns across the US.
+The primary motivation behind this project is that many of the existing calculators for cost of living factor in costs that would not apply to an average college student.
+A primary example is the cost of owning a single-family home, whereas this calculator uses the cost of renting a studio or 1-bedroom apartment.